HomeLatest NewsEnterprise ITLenovo says global chip shortage to persist into first half of next year

 Register Now →

-Gartner said last month that softening anti-virus measures caused consumer and educational spending to shift away from PCs, while chip shortages hindered laptop shipments.
+Gartner said last month that softening anti-virus measures caused consumer and educational spending to shift away from PCs, while chip shortages hindered shipments.

 Earlier on Thursday, the company announced a $512 million profit for the third quarter ended September 30, up from $310 million a year ago.